AramZS/thespin/text/2108-08-01/letters/group-text.md

 <em>Yesterday</em>

-Elli Cordova: Quinn, I'm glad you are settling in, but please unsummon your Daemon Dogs when you leave.
+Elli Cordova: Quinn, I'm glad you're settling in, but please unsummon your Daemon Dogs when you leave.
 I sat down for lunch and and one ate a sandwich right out of my hand.
 It left behind a stream of zeros and ones that I had to scrub to get off.

 Adel Martinez: Can Daemon Dogs digest food? o.0